 I, for one, found it very interesting to look at courageousness from so many different perspectives.
 It definitely added to my understanding and demystification of fear, fearlessness, and courageousness.
 I hope that reading about it provided a similar value for you.

-Do not strive to become comfortable in uncomfortable situations.
-Rather, learn to not mind being uncomfortable in such situations.
+The moral of the story: Stop trying to become comfortable in uncomfortable situations.
+Instead, learn how to not mind being uncomfortable.

 The 5 (or 6) Truths About Fear

-2. The only way to get rid of the fear of doing something, in particular, is to go and…and do it.
+- The only way to get rid of the fear of doing something, in particular, is to go out…and do it.

-4. Not only am I going to experience fear whenever I’m on unfamiliar territory, but so is everyone else.
+- Not only am I going to experience fear whenever I’m on unfamiliar territory, so is everyone else.

-5. Pushing through fear is less frightening than living with the underlying fear that comes from a feeling of helplessness.
+- Pushing through fear is far less frightening than living with the underlying fear that comes from a feeling of helplessness.

-Learn how more from the LeadershipTraction Self Study Materials on Fear, Fearlessness, and Courageousness or schedule a no-strings-attached exploratory conversation.
+Learn more from the LeadershipTraction Self Study Materials on Fear, Fearlessness, and Courageousness or schedule a no-strings-attached exploratory conversation.